 If a student fails his or her second attempt, they will accrue a 1.0 grade deficit point.
-A course subcommittee of at least 3 people (made up of the Year Chair (or designate); Relevant Rotation Coordinator (or designate); and a Rotation Coordinator from a different rotation) to determine a course of action, which may include either (1) remediation and additional supplemental NBME, or (2) a FAILED rotation(accruing an additional 0.5 deficit point for a total deficit of 1.5 points) secondary to additional deficits identified in the rotation which may include, but are not limited to, clinical performance or professionalism.
-The student will be invited to attend this meeting, and is encouraged to invite a Student Affairs representative present if desired.
+A course subcommittee of at least 3 people (made up of the Year Chair (or designate); Relevant Rotation Coordinator (or designate); and a Rotation Coordinator from a different rotation) to determine a course of action, which may include either (1) remediation and additional supplemental NBME, or (2) a FAILED rotation (accruing an additional 0.5 deficit point for a total deficit of 1.5 points) secondary to additional deficits identified in the rotation which may include, but are not limited to, clinical performance or professionalism.
+The student will be invited to attend this meeting and is encouraged to invite a Student Affairs representative present if desired.
+The Academic Support team may be invited to attend.

-Please note: The block 8 NBME will be held two weeks earlier, with the second attempt at the end of the rotation in order to have this completed prior to Year 4.
+Please note: The block 8 NBME will be held one week earlier, with the second attempt at the end of the rotation in order to have this completed prior to Year 4.
+Students will not accrue grade deficit points unless they fail a second re-write in block 8.